cannikin/great-migration/README.md

 # Great Migration

+---

+⚠️ This codebase is no longer maintained and it not accepting PRs or Issues! ⚠️

+---

 Ever have to migrate from Rackspace Files to S3?
 I did.
 And I couldn't find a simple way to do it, so I made one.
 There's a service [mover.io](https://mover.io/) but it gave up after 25,000 objects.
 I had to copy 175,000.

 This is a Ruby script which will log into Rackspace, get a list of all objects from a container (paged in groups of 10,000 by default), and copy those objects to an S3 bucket.